-‘Man you’re in heaven’, President-elect Joe Biden is reported to have told a secret service guy during a trip to Carlingford in 2016, when he was still a serving Vice President.
+‘Man you’re in heaven’, President Joe Biden is reported to have told a secret service guy during a trip to Carlingford in 2016, when he was Obama’s Vice President.

 U.S. Presidents often claim their long lost Irish ancestry, but 10 of Biden’s great-great-grandparents were born in Ireland according to media reports, including his mother’s grandfather James Finnegan who left Carlingford when he was a boy.